ThierryBachmann/ProtoMusicRun/README.md

 - New input system with gamepad support
 - Touchscreen-friendly controls
 - Terrain editor based on chunks for infinite world creation
-- Algorithmic generator (POC level, not yet used in the demo!)
+- Algorithmic terrain generator (POC level, not yet used in the demo!)
 - Integration with Firebase Leaderboards (Hall of Fame)
 - Shader exploration for small effects
 - Example levels built with simple terrain and minimal visuals